Kids First CHICAGO

-WHY DON’T YOU SUPPORT EXISTING SCHOOLS IN CHICAGO AND MAKE THEM BETTER, INSTEAD OF OPENING MORE SCHOOLS?
+WHY DON’T YOU SUPPORT IMPROVING EXISTING SCHOOLS IN CHICAGO, INSTEAD OF OPENING MORE SCHOOLS?

 We recognize that improving the quality of schools of all types is an important piece of a healthy school district.
 We do that actively through our School Improvement Grants.
 Our grants focus on mid-performing schools and are open to all school types.

-We are only interested in expanding high-quality options where there are more kids than high-quality seats, and the community is asking for change in response to an authentic need for that school.
-What matters to us is that leadership has a proven track record of providing high-quality outcomes for kids like those in that community.
+Chicago Public Schools is currently facing an enrollment crisis, with nearly 150,000 unfilled seats.
+We are now only interested in expanding high-quality options where there are more kids than high-quality seats, and the community is asking for change in response to an authentic need for that school.
+What matters to us is that leadership has a proven track record of providing high-quality outcomes for kids.